DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 101: "I hid a moon ![devicatBalloon4](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_27d84359bba14af0bbc3ed39b4b7aff6/default/light/1.0 "devicatBalloon4") in the star ![devicatBalloon2](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_859ed6dea8544f36ae2cd042c9d9c3d4/default/light/1.0 "devicatBalloon2") !" -DeviCat (25-Nov-24)
 * 102: "The adoption fee is $25.
 These Candi Cats are all house trained, and cuddle bugs but they are a bit lazy so don't expect them to go on any runs with you unless carried. ![devicatLoaf](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_f1864bcfb9394d8eb8562ca9db9a6991/default/light/1.0 "devicatLoaf") ." -NPS_Midnight: (04-Dec-24)
 * 103: "Just so I don't get distracted, I'm going to put away the cat ![devicatBounce](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_5f756e9132e4462b94da0beb272b8e46/default/light/1.0 "devicatBounce") ." -DeviCat (06-Dec-24)
+* 104: "One more month and then I get my diploma from Candy Cat Community College!" -Roget1030: (09-Dec-24)

 There may be quotes newer than these that have yet to be collected.